 At the end of the process, however, you should be reassured that your material does not contain any glaring errors or inconsistencies, and most readers will be able to read (and understand) it without issue.

 How exactly will you edit, or mark up, my document?

-This generally depends on the format of the document itself; however, the output can be tailored to your individual requirements.
+This generally depends on the format of the document itself, but the output can be tailored to your individual requirements.

 What are your rates?

 Prices will vary depending on the complexity of the document and also the level of service required.
-As a guideline, the SfEP has provided suggested minimum rates.
-A fixed price quotation is usually given for a piece of work, but a rate per hour, or per thousand words, etc., can be calculated if required.
+As a guideline, the CIEP has provided suggested minimum rates.
+A fixed price quotation is usually given for a piece of work, but a rate per hour, or per thousand words, etc, can be calculated if required.

 How can I pay?

-For clients based in the UK, payment is preferred by BACS bank transfer.
-Other methods of payment may be arranged with prior agreement.
+Payment is usually requested by bank transfer.
+Other methods of payment may occasionally be agreed prior to work commencing.